estrattonbailey/operator/README.md

   ]
 })
 ```
 Optionally, you can pass a sub-array containing a `name` value *and* a test function.
-If the test returns true, an event (`name`) is emitted with an object as payload.
+If the test returns `true`, an event (`name`) is emitted with an object as payload.
 The payload object contains the native DOM event object returned from [delegate](https://github.com/zenorocha/delegate) and the matched route:
 ```javascript
 const app = operator({
   root: '#root',